geniza-ai/scrapeomatic/README.md

 results = youtube_scraper.collect(account)
 ```

+### Additional Methods:
+The YouTube collector also features:

+* `get_video(<video id>)`:  Returns metadata about a specific video.
+The video ID you will need can be found in the YouTube URL for the video.
+For example: `https://www.youtube.com/watch?v=6YgYXHrDiuk`, the video id would be `6YgYXHrDiuk`.

 # Updates
 Social Media platforms change their interfaces from time to time.
 This table reflects when Scrape-O-Matic has last been tested.